louisefindlay23/louisefindlay23.github.io/blog/templating-your-static-site.md

 ---
 layout: _post-layout.njk
-title: Templating Your Static Site: Converting a Static Site to a Static Site Generator
+title: Templating Your Static Site - Converting a Static Site to a Static Site Generator
 tags: ['post']
 description: For more complex multi-page websites, a static site may not be suitable.
 That’s where static site generators come in.
 They bring the power of templating to static sites.
 short_description: This guide will walk you through how to convert a static site to the static site generator, Eleventy